 Here’s another revolutionary Kenyan song to add to our conscious Kenyan music playlist.
 Cue the music…

 Directed by Sam Soko and produced also by Toni Kamau, Softie took 7 years to make.
 5 years of shooting and 2 years of editing over 600 hours of footage was painstakingly condensed into 96 minutes.
+No wonder they won the special jury editing award at Sundance.

 Believe it or not, this was Sam Soko’s first feature documentary.
 The Kenyan director is also a co-founder of LBx Africa, the same company which produced the 2018 Academy Award-nominated short film Watu Wote.
-And the winning streak continues.

 This film will make you feel deeply and cry liberally, like a Softie.
 It opens up past wounds that are not yet healed and presses methylated spirit into them.
+Especially as a victim of past and present injustices in Kenya.

 As a Kenyan, there’s no movie you’ll ever watch as important as Softie.
 Not only to realize how different Kenya is on the ground – especially for those who only raise their passionate fists on Twitter streets – but to celebrate a Kenyan hero who is not given enough credit.